maybebyte/anthesis/freebsd-entertainment-center.md

 #### Creating .xinitrc

-In order to initialize a graphical environment, we need to create `/home/kodi/.xinitrc`.
+To initialize a graphical environment, we need to create `/home/kodi/.xinitrc`.

-The `xset` commands are here to prevent interference with Kodi's screen blanking mechanisms. `unclutter` simply ensures that the cursor won't remain visible if idle (though the cursor shouldn't be visible during ordinary usage--it's merely a fallback in case that does happen, i.e., if a pointer device is accidentally bumped).
+The `xset` commands are here to prevent interference with Kodi's screen blanking mechanisms. `unclutter` ensures that the cursor won't remain visible if idle (though the cursor is usually invisible during ordinary usage--it's merely a fallback in case it does become visible.
+One common example is if a pointer device is accidentally bumped).

     $ cat <<EOF >~/.xinitrc
     . "${HOME}/.profile"